olshevski/compose-navigation-reimagined/docs/dialogs.md

 !!! note
     DialogNavHost doesn't wrap your composables into a Dialog.
 You need to use either Dialog or AlertDialog composable inside a `contentSelector` yourself.

+!!! tip
+    For BottomSheets, I recommend using DialogNavHost with BottomSheetDialog from this library: [https://github.com/holixfactory/bottomsheetdialog-compose](https://github.com/holixfactory/bottomsheetdialog-compose).
+Simple and convenient.